 4 easy ways to use essential oils safely

 Some people are intimidated by the idea of using essential oils at home because they are, after all, pretty potent plant-based medicine - don't you need a degree or something?
 No!
-If you take basic precautions in using them, they can be life-changing!
+If you take basic precautions in using them, they can be life-changing.
 We’ve already discussed the basics of how to get started using essential oils for better health, in a previous post.
 Essential oils make a great alternative to harsh chemical additives, whether you’re using peppermint EO in a spray bottle to kill ants or diffusing lavender as a sleep aid or rubbing well-diluted frankincense EO on the soles of your baby's feet to give him a better rest.
-Not sure what way to try first?
+Not sure what method to try first?
 Read on.

 4 basic ways to use essential oils

 1. Aromatically (breathing them in) 2.
 Topically (on your skin) 3.
 Internally (in your body) 4.
 Externally (around the home)

 Let's break down these uses further.
 Then all you have to do is decide which sound good, and begin experimenting!
 Please note that I am not a certified expert in essential oils; you don't have to be, in order to take advantage of many of their benefits - ordinary people have been doing it or centuries.
 As always, do your own research to find out what works best, and if you have health concerns, consult your doctor or a natural practitioner first.

 1. Aromatically – Essential oil fragrances are absorbed into the bloodstream through inhalation in tiny amounts (vapour droplets).
 Why use this method?
 Because scent can affect thoughts, memories and emotions, which in turn can: